Retire by stateFigures verified May 31, 2026

 Severe storms trigger disaster relief

-Beyond hurricanes, Mississippi sees severe storms inland.
-In 2026 the IRS announced tax relief for Mississippi taxpayers hit by a severe winter storm, postponing various filing deadlines, a reminder that the state regularly qualifies for federal disaster declarations.
+The trouble is not only hurricanes.
+Inland storms hit too.
+In 2026 the IRS announced tax relief for Mississippi taxpayers struck by a severe winter storm and pushed back several filing deadlines.
+The state qualifies for federal disaster declarations on a regular basis.

 Internal Revenue Service